OnyxTao/madcolor/readme.md

 * ~~Output file option?~~
   * Done see `--output`
 * Add usage() directions
-* Create an external colorlist option?
+* Create an external color list option?
   * Check for madcolor.csv?
 * force color of whitespace (default white)?
   * TODO as `--whitespace <string>` where string matches a hex color identifier or name`